 Q: Is there going to be a 2024 Nissan Rogue?

-A: The new 2024 Rogue has a more modern appearance, with redesigned front and back fascias and a revamped version of Nissan’s V-motion grille.
+A: The new 2024 Rogue has a more modern appearance, redesigned front and back fascias, and a revamped version of Nissan’s V-motion grille.

 Q: What is the difference between a 2023 and a 2024 Nissan Rogue?

 A: What’s New in 2024?
-Nissan updates its compact SUV, the Rogue, for the 2024 model year, with a shinier grille, new wheels, and a reworked rear bumper.
-Inside, there are a few small changes, but the most notable addition is a 12.3-inch touchscreen.
+Nissan updates its compact SUV, the Rogue, for the 2024 model year with a shinier grille, new wheels, and a reworked rear bumper.
+Inside are a few minor changes, but the most notable addition is a 12.3-inch touchscreen.

 Q: Why is Rogue being discontinued?